ULHPC/tutorials/advanced/Python/README.md

 ## Compile your code in C language

-C langage is known to be very powerful and to execute faster.
+C language is known to be very powerful and to execute faster.
 It has to be compiled (typically using GCC compiler) to be executed.
 There exists many tools that can convert your Python code to C code to benefits from his performances (**Cython**, **Pythran**, ...).

 The goal of this part is to adapt our naïve and use **Pythran** tool to convert it to C code.
 This code will be then imported as a standard Python module and executed.